vyuldashev/laravel-queue-rabbitmq/README.md

 1. `queue:work` command which is Laravel's built-in command.
 This command utilizes `basic_get`.

 2. `rabbitmq:consume` command which is provided by this package.
-This command utilizes `basic_consume` and is more performant than `basic_get` by ~2x.
+This command utilizes `basic_consume` and is more performant than `basic_get` by ~2x, but does not support multiple queues.

 ## Testing